-CROSSINGS CROSSII 8.1(1) IGS Crossings include but are not limited to: bridges, culverts, and causeways, and will be permitted to be constructed, replaced, or upgraded as follows: In the case of public infrastructure, all feasible alternative sites and alignments have been considered or in the case of replacements and/or upgrades, the crossing design is engineered through site-specific studies/plans; In the case of private infrastructure, all feasible alternative sites and alignments have been considered and, crossing design engineered through site-specific studies with the possible exception of temporary crossings based on the structural scale and scope, and the purpose of the temporary crossing; and, where it can be demonstrated that: Crossings avoid any bends in the watercourse to the extent practical; Crossing structures avoid the erosion hazard in order to accommodate natural watercourse movement; The risk of flood damage to upstream or downstream properties is reduced through site and crossing design; Interference with hydrologic function (e.g., water quality and quantity control) is minimized and it can be demonstrated that best management practices including site and crossing design and appropriate remedial The risk of flood damage to upstream or downstream properties is reduced through site and crossing design; Interference with hydrologic function (e.g., water quality and quantity control) is minimized and it can be demonstrated that best management practices including site and crossing design and appropriate remedial measures will mitigate disturbance to features and functions; Physical realignments or alterations to the river, creek, stream, or watercourse channel associated with a new crossing are avoided or are in accordance with the Otonabee Conservation channelization policies that follow; and, Maintenance requirements are minimized.
+- 8.1(1) Crossings include but are not limited to: bridges, culverts, and causeways, and will be permitted to be constructed, replaced, or upgraded as follows: - In the case of public infrastructure, all feasible alternative sites and alignments have been considered or in the case of replacements and/or upgrades, the crossing design is engineered through site-specific studies/plans; - In the case of private infrastructure, all feasible alternative sites and alignments have been considered and, crossing design engineered through site-specific studies with the possible exception of temporary crossings based on the structural scale and scope, and the purpose of the temporary crossing;

-8.1(2) Bed-level crossings will be permitted to be constructed, replaced, or upgraded where it can be demonstrated that:
+and, where it can be demonstrated that:

-• Stable, non-erodible, rounded inorganic material is used;
+- Crossings avoid any bends in the watercourse to the extent practical; - Crossings are located to take advantage of existing impacted or open areas on the channel bank or valley slope, wherever possible; - Crossing structures avoid the erosion hazard in order to accommodate natural watercourse movement; - The risk of flood damage to upstream or downstream properties is reduced through site and crossing design; - Interference with hydrologic function (e.g., water quality and quantity control) is minimized and it can be demonstrated that best management practices including site and crossing design and appropriate remedial measures will mitigate disturbance to features and functions; - Physical realignments or alterations to the river, creek, stream, or watercourse channel associated with a new crossing are avoided or are in accordance with the Otonabee Conservation channelization policies that follow; and, - Maintenance requirements are minimized.

-- Crossings avoid any bends in the watercourse to the extent practical; - Crossings are located to take advantage of existing impacted or open areas on the channel bank or valley slope, wherever possible; - The risk of flood damage to upstream or downstream properties is reduced through site and structure design; - Physical realignments or alterations to the river, creek, stream, or watercourse channel associated with a new crossing are avoided or are in accordance with the Otonabee Conservation channelization policies that follow; and, - Maintenance requirements are minimized.
+- 8.1(2) Bed-level crossings will be permitted to be constructed, replaced, or upgraded where it can be demonstrated that: - Stable, non-erodible, rounded inorganic material is used; - Crossings avoid any bends in the watercourse to the extent practical; - Crossings are located to take advantage of existing impacted or open areas on the channel bank or valley slope, wherever possible; - The risk of flood damage to upstream or downstream properties is reduced through site and structure design; - Physical realignments or alterations to the river, creek, stream, or watercourse channel associated with a new crossing are avoided or are in accordance with the Otonabee Conservation channelization policies that follow; and, - Maintenance requirements are minimized.